 The fellowship is named after Lt.
 Gen. James A. Abrahamson (USAF Ret.), who is widely regarded as one of the more distinguished and decorated military program leaders of the 20th century.
 Lt.
-Gen. Abrahamson began his military career as a fighter pilot in Vietnam and was ultimately selected for the Air Force Manned Orbiting Laboratory (a later canceled) program.
+Gen. Abrahamson began his military career as a fighter pilot in Vietnam and was ultimately selected for the Air Force Manned Orbiting Laboratory program (later canceled).
 After his time as a pilot and astronaut candidate, Lt.
 Gen. Abrahamson ascended to multiple essential Air Force and NASA staff positions, including his assignment as NASA’s Associate Administrator for Space Flight.
 Additionally, in 1984, upon President Reagan’s request, Lt.
 Gen. Abrahamson served as the first director for the Strategic Defense Initiative (the “Star Wars Program”) until he retired from service in 1989.
 Since his retirement, Lt.
 Gen. Abrahamson has kept active, maintaining leadership positions within various aviation industry companies and serving on the board of directors for GeoEye Corporation and Global Relief Technologies.
 Lt.
 Gen. Abrahamson is a graduate of the Massachusetts Institute of Technology with a B.S. in aeronautical engineering and received his M.S. in aeronautical engineering from the University of Oklahoma.

 NASA awarded Lt.
 Gen. Abrahamson an Exceptional Public Achievement Medal for his contributions to NASA’s goal of LEO commercialization during his time as the chair of the board of directors and interim executive director of the Center for the Advancement of Science in Space.